typesalot/advent.of.code/2024/README.md

 I implemented a single pass approach that for a given position i, it saves the future cheat locations and the current distance from S->i.
 When fairly reaching that cheat location, the algorithm calculates the distance saved.
 A little care is taken to consider that different positions may cheat into the same future square.
 Part2 increases the time allowed to phase/ghost through walls, greatly increasing the cheat potential and computational time.

 ### Day 21: Keypad Conundrum

+Generating the permutations efficiently was the challenge to making Part1 efficient.
+Although I will have to rethink my approach since it doesn't scale with 25 robots.